atmire/expanded-ORCID-support/docs/prerequisites.md

 ## Codebase

-The ORCID-rest-api changes have been released as a patch for DSpace as this allows for the easiest installation process of the incremental codebase.
+The expanded-ORCID-support changes have been released as a patch for DSpace as this allows for the easiest installation process of the incremental codebase.

 **__Important note__**: Below, we will explain how to apply the patch to your existing installation.
 This will affect your source code.
 Before applying a patch, it is always recommended to create a backup of your DSpace source code.